Skip to content

 Triage decides.
 A typo fix doesn't need a spec.
 A new system does.
 Praxis applies overhead proportional to complexity.

-TaskPraxis cost
+TaskPraxis Cost

-Fix a typo~450 tokens (bootstrap only)
+Fix a typo / Trivial task~680 tokens (bootstrap only)

-Standard feature (design→ship)~1,300 tokens
+Standard feature (designreview)~3,600 tokens

-Complex task (all skills)~2,900 tokens
+Complex task (designship)~4,800 tokens

 Skills are short

 If a rule needs 3,000 tokens to express, it's probably not a rule — it's a manual.
-Praxis skills average ~230 tokens each.
+Praxis skills are concise and intent-focused (~150 to ~1,180 tokens each).

 Short skills mean agents read them fully, follow them reliably, and the framework stays maintainable as AI capabilities evolve.